-This the fourth fatal crash involving an Amtrak train in two months
+This is the fourth fatal crash involving an Amtrak train in two months

 "Key to that investigation is learning why that switch was lined that way," Sumwalt said.

-Sumwalt said the crash could have been avoided if positive train control or PTC technology, which can automatically show down a speeding train, had been in place.
+Sumwalt said the crash could have been avoided if positive train control or PTC technology, which can automatically slow down a speeding train, had been in place.

 Amtrak President and CEO Richard Anderson said the railroad is owned by CSX, which has complete control of the track, signals and switching where the crash occurred.